Gugulipid® (Standardized Commiphora mukul Extract)

 2/5 Evidence Score

 Gugulipid® is a standardized extract of the gum resin of Commiphora mukul (the guggul tree), historically standardized for Z- and E-guggulsterones and originally developed in India for cholesterol management.
-Older Indian RCTs reported reductions in total cholesterol, LDL, and triglycerides — most notably the Singh 1994 trial in Cardiovascular Drugs and Therapy.
-CRITICAL FRAMING: in 2003, a US randomized controlled trial in JAMA by Szapary and colleagues found the opposite — Gugulipid did not lower LDL and in fact modestly raised LDL cholesterol versus placebo in a Western dietary context.
-Subsequent independent US replication has been disappointing, and a Natural Standard systematic review concluded that the cholesterol-lowering claim has not been robustly substantiated.
+Older Indian trials reported reductions in total cholesterol, LDL, and triglycerides.
+Critical framing: a US randomized controlled trial found the opposite — Gugulipid did not lower LDL and in fact modestly raised LDL cholesterol versus placebo in a Western dietary context.
+Subsequent independent US replication has been disappointing, and a systematic review concluded that the cholesterol-lowering claim has not been robustly substantiated.
 Modern positioning should be honest: gugulipid is a traditional Ayurvedic resin with mixed and largely non-replicated cholesterol evidence rather than a confirmed lipid-lowering agent.

-Active Compound Standardized gum resin extract of Commiphora mukul; standardized for Z- and E-guggulsterones; branded as Gugulipid® (Sabinsa) and similar.
+Active Compound Standardized gum resin extract of Commiphora mukul, standardized for Z- and E-guggulsterones; branded as Gugulipid® (Sabinsa).

 Benefits